EST SUMMA NEFAS FALLERE

 "It's just sex, Phil.
 It happens all the time.
 We're both adults.
 We've worked in the same office for two years, dated for three months and have strong feelings for one another.
 What could be more natural than taking the relationship to the next level?"

+"But it can become addictive.
+There are couples who just can't get enough of each other.
+They do it five or six times a day, often in strange, dangerous places; Bill Selby on the fifth floor and that Connie somebody from marketinga good case in point.
+Remember how often that 'Closed for Cleaning' sign was outside the second floor ladies bathroom?
+A couple of times each day, until Mr. Sherman wised-up.
+Did they think everyone was that blind or stupid?"
 "We're mature adults.
 If we were sixteen, I might agree with you, but we're both well over thirty.
-All those chemicals you've been reading about that are released during intercourse—oxytocin, vasopressin, serotonin, to say nothing of prolactin—I'm sure they have some effect, but we're bright, well-educated adults.
+All those chemicals you've been reading about that are released during intercourseoxytocin, vasopressin, serotonin, to say nothing of prolactinI'm sure they have some effect, but we're bright, well-educated adults.
 We have free will.
 But, if it makes you feel any better, we'll set up a timetable.
 This Saturday night let's have a nice, romantic dinner at Leno's.
 Then we'll go back to my condo and do the deed, whereupon you immediately go over to your place.
 No calls until Sunday night.
 The following Saturday we'll pig out on seafood at Beachcombers, and you can stay over if you want.
-It will be like spring training: we'll get used to each other slowly—not over-do it.
+It will be like spring training: we'll get used to each other slowlynot over-do it.
 Then, in three months, we'll be like an old couple.
 I'll claim a headache every night, and you'll have a gut-wrenching decision as to whether you want to have sex or watch whatever sport is on TV.
 Sound like a plan?"

 I had the lasagna.
 Leno's does it differently from most Italian places: they use seafood, along with summer squash and sweet potatoes, if you can believe it.
 Louise led the way back to her place on Warren Avenue.
 She was very affectionate on the couch.
 Our passions resonated even further in the bedroom.
 I must admit it was terrific.
 We were comfortable with each other.
 Neither of us has a photogenic body, but that didn't matter.
-So, once we got the monkey off our backs, we decided to do it again—this time for fun.
+So, once we got the monkey off our backs, we decided to do it againthis time for fun.
 And it was fun: even better than the first time!

 I shattered the grand plan by staying the night.
 When I woke up early the next morning, she was already on her elbows staring at me.
 We kissed, and that led to another roll in the hay.
 Then we got dressed, went out for blueberry pancakes, and came back with the Sunday papers.
 We danced the horizontal mambo to celebrate finishing the New York Times crossword, and again after defeating Henry Hook's Boston Globe puzzle.
 That afternoon we took a long nap, which caused us to stay up past midnight in near-constant sexual frenzy, thinking that the more times we orgasmed, the more prolactin we'd produce, and therefore the sleepier we'd get.
 When I got to my desk Monday morning, I was sore in the most intimate of places and had evidently pulled something in my abdominal wall which, when I took a deep breath, hurt like hell.
 Louise suffered similar anatomical discomforts, hers requiring a trip to the drug store for ointment.